rflepp/SplitterNet-Efficient-Mobile-Denoising-Models-CVPR2024/README.md

 ./run_training.sh SplitterNet 20 16 [1,1,1,1] [1,1,1,1] path/to/train/image/patches/ path/to/test/images/ 5 path/to/pretrained/model
 ```

-where SplitterNet is the chosen denosing model, 20 is the number of epochs, 16 the batch size, the [1,1,1,1] [1,1,1,1] the number of encoder respectively decoder steps and the number of blocks for each step, followed by the path to the training patches as well as to the test images, by 5 the number of filters is given computed to the power of two, lastly the path to a the pretrained model is given.
+where SplitterNet is the chosen denosing model, 20 is the number of epochs, 16 the batch size, the [1,1,1,1] [1,1,1,1] the number of encoder respectively decoder steps and the number of blocks for each step, followed by the path to the training patches as well as to the test images, by 5 the number of filters is given computed to the power of two, lastly the path to the pre-trained model is given.
-If there is no pretrained model, use the value None.
+If there is no pre-trained model, use the value None.

 </br>